Jean Piaget: Criticisms of Piaget's methods

 Judged by today's standards of psychological research, Piaget's research methods can be considered problematic.
 One modern reviewer said many of his "pioneering investigations would probably be rejected from most modern journals on methodological grounds of sample size, non-standard measurement, and lack of inter-rater reliability".

 Piaget's research relied on very small samples that were not randomly selected.
 His book The Origins of Intelligence in Children was based on the study of just his own three children.
 This means that it is difficult to generalize his findings to the broader population.
 He interacted closely with his research subjects and did not follow a set script, meaning that experimental conditions were not the same from participant to participant.

-Other shortcomings of Piaget’s theory include overestimating an adolescent's cognitive abilities, underestimating an infant’s, and overlooking how much cultural and social factors affect children’s thinking..

 As Piaget worked in the era before widespread use of voice recording equipment, his data collection method was simply to make handwritten notes in the field, which he would analyse himself.
 This differs from the modern practice of using multiple coders to ensure test validity.
 Critics such as Linda Siegel have argued that his experiments did not adequately control for social context and the child's understanding (or lack of understanding) of the language used in the test task, leading to mistaken conclusions about children's lack of reasoning skills.

 These methodological issues mean scientists trying to replicate Piaget's experiments have found that small changes to his procedures lead to different results.
 For example, in his tests of object-permanence and conservation of number, the ages at which children pass the tests varies greatly based on small variations in the test procedure, challenging his theoretical interpretations of his test results.